Kushal Punjabi

 Kushal Punjabi (23 April 1977 – 26 December 2019) was an Indian film and television actor.
 He won the TV reality game show Zor Ka Jhatka: Total Wipeout, the Indian version of US game show Wipeout in February 2011, taking home the prize of ₹50 lakh.

 Punjabi had been in movies such as Farhan Akhtar's Lakshya, Karan Johar's Kaal, UTV's Dhan Dhana Dhan Goal, and Cinevistaa's Sssshhh....
 He had also appeared in a number of television series, most recently in Ishq Mei Marjawan on Colors TV, where he plays an advocate.
 In addition, he has participated in several reality shows, including Fear Factor, Mr. & Miss TV, Paisa Bhari Padega, Nautica Navigators Challenge, Ek Se Badhkar Ek, and Jhalak Dikhhla Jaa.

 He had been a professional modern jazz and hip hop dancer and choreographed the Gladrags Manhunt Megamodel and Mrs. India contests as well as various fashion shows and music videos.
 He choreographed and directed the 'Star Walk' Fashion event for UMEED (a NGO for children).

 Early life and family

-Punjabi was born on 23 April 1977 into a Sindhi family.
+Kushal Punjabi was born on 23 April 1977 into a Sindhi family.
 His father is from Karachi, his mother is from Hyderabad, and he was born and raised in Mumbai.
 As a child, Punjabi was extremely active and started cycling, skating, swimming and dancing very early.
 In the coming years he played football, and swam for his school and college.
 He loved travelling and being outdoors, and his spirit of adventure made him an apt candidate for adventure sports which he did with great passion.
 His love of dance theatre and music helped him in becoming a serious actor, and he went on to do more than 20 TV shows, 5 films, and numerous music videos and commercials.